LimarAryan/x_art_bot/README.md

 ## Work Folder
-The 'work' folder containing JSON data\
+The 'work' folder containing JSON data</br>
-is provided by Carnegie Mellon University\ with 100,000 already scraped / crawled image\ sites and metadata.
+is provided by Carnegie Mellon University\
+with 100,000 already scraped / crawled image\
+sites and metadata.
 You can download it\
-from my repo, or from this link as a zipped\ file called "nearest_neighbors.tar.gz"\:
+from my repo, or from this link as a zipped\
+file called "nearest_neighbors.tar.gz"\:
 [Download Link](https://kilthub.cmu.edu/articles/dataset/National_Gallery_of_Art_InceptionV3_Features/10061885)